 Colloquial Usage of Nara

-In some conversations, you may hear nara [なら] in unusual places, such as at the beginning of a sentence.
+In some conversations, you may hear the word "nara" [なら] in unusual places, like at the beginning of a sentence.
 It can be translated as: If so; then.

 I hope this little article has helped you to clear up your questions about the use of the form naraba [ならば].
 Some sources that helped me to write this article and get example sentences were: maggiesensei, guidetojapanese.